OctopusDeploy/docs/docs/installation/octopus-server-linux-container/index.md

 In this example, we are running the image `!docker-image <octopusdeploy/octopusdeploy>`.
 The tag maps directly to the Octopus Server version that is bundled inside the image.

-## Hosting
+## Running Octopus Server in a Container

-The Octopus Server Linux Container can be hosted in a number of different ways.
-This section walks through the different options for hosting the Octopus Octopus Server Linux Container.
+This section walks through some of the different ways you can run the Octopus Octopus Server Linux Container, from `docker compose` to using a full orchestration service such as Kubernetes:

 - [Octopus Server Container with Docker Compose](/docs/installation/octopus-server-linux-container/docker-compose-linux.md)
 - [Octopus Server Container with systemd](/docs/installation/octopus-server-linux-container/systemd-service-definition.md)